933316 Organic farming and regional development

 - Previous knowledge expected

-We suggest that you bring basic knowledge about organic agriculture and enthusiasm for the topic - then it will be an interesting and successful project course!
+It is advisable that you bring basic knowledge about organic agriculture and enthusiasm for the topic - then it will become an interesting and successful project course!

 Commitment we expect of the students: